pyvista/pytest-pyvista/README.rst

 - macos_skip_image_cache: For test where the plotting in MacOS is different from Windows/Linux.

-- skip: If you have a test that plots a figure, but you don't want to compare it's output against the cache, you can skip it with this flag.
+- skip: If you have a test that plots a figure, but you don't want to compare its output against the cache, you can skip it with this flag.